 Rather than find the hop-on-and-off bus and have to sit through another 2-hour city tour we opted for a monorail as it stopped right at our hotel.
 There is a stop close to Chinatown just check out a map.

 #Tips – Map

-We caught the monorail back to the hotel it’s is convenient, quick and soooo cheap.
-We traveled 2 stops for just 50c each, in fact the public transport is a great way to get around the city if you are tired of walking like we were at the end of the day.
+We caught the monorail back to the hotel it’s is convenient, quick and so cheap.
+We traveled 2 stops for just 50c each, in fact, the public transport is a great way to get around the city if you are tired of walking like we were at the end of the day.